-We have compiled here a few evidence-based interventions or actions that are most closely related to our research on pathways to human flourishing including religious community, family, work, and education and on aspects of human flourishing such as happiness, health, virtue, meaning, and close social relationships.
-The interventions and actions here are focused on those that individuals can implement themselves.
+We have compiled here a few evidence-based activities and interventions to promote well-being.
+We have specifically selected those that are most closely related to our research on various aspects of human flourishing including happiness and life satisfaction, mental and physical health, meaning and purpose, character and virtue, and close social relationships, as well as activities related to our research on pathways to human flourishing such as religious community, family, work, and education.
+The interventions and activities here are focused on those that individuals can implement themselves.
 There is of course a much broader literature on interventions requiring special resources, trained therapists or health care providers, or which may require significant expense.
-The interventions described here constitute individual actions or easy to access books or resources that evidence suggests contribute to various aspects of human flourishing.
+The interventions described here constitute activities or easy-to-access books or resources that evidence suggests contribute to various aspects of human flourishing.
+We have organized these into four sections: (1) Cognitive Well-Being Interventions, (2) Behavioral Well-Being Interventions and Activities, (3) Relational and Institutional Well-Being Activities, and (4) Interventions for Psychological Distress.

 Simple easy-to-use interventions have been developed to increase gratitude in life.
 Numerous variations on these simple interventions and actions exist but the original intervention (Emmons and McCullough et al., 2003) consisted of taking time once per week to reflect upon five things in life that one was grateful or thankful for and writing these down, and then repeating this for ten consecutive weeks.
 In a randomized trial, those who were assigned to participate in this gratitude intervention as compared to writing about life events or hassles or having no instructions, were found to have higher levels of gratitude as well as better feelings about life as a whole, and about the upcoming week, fewer physical symptom complaints, and more and better sleep (Emmons and McCullough et al., 2003).
 Another variation of this gratitude exercise used a more compressed time scale and had participants write down three things that went well each day, and also write about their causes, and to do so every night, for one week.
 Those who were assigned to do this, versus to simply write about memories, had higher levels of happiness and lower levels of depressive symptoms, even six months later (Seligman et al., 2005).
 There are of course numerous other variations on this exercise of expressing gratitude.
 A recent meta-analysis synthesizing the evidence from the various interventions that have been developed suggests that, although there is some variation across interventions, these types of gratitude exercises do tend to increase overall measures of gratitude and also feelings of psychological well-being more generally (Davis et al., 2016).